Terra Circa: Music

-Like Mondo Enduro also Terra Circa has its own musical themes in every episode.
+Like Mondo Enduro Terra Circa has its own musical themes in every episode.
 Some of the music is performed and composed by Austin Vince and his band.
 Other musical inserts are from the Black Moses: "Slow Mama", "Strange Life" and The Greenhornes: "Good Time", "Stay Away Girl".
 Abandoned viewpoint in Japan has Syd Dales "Walrus And The Carpenter" playing as a musical theme.